ArctosDB/documentation-wiki/_documentation/oauth.markdown

 ---
 title: Authentication
-author: DLM
+author: DLM, MSK
 layout: default_toc
 ---

+# Authentication
+Arctos relies on an open standard for authenticating users registered to use Arctos.
+Any one who wants to interact with Arctos, from downloading data to managing data, must have a user account to authenticate their access.
+Record and various other pages in Arctos can be viewed without a user account.

-# OAuth
+## OAuth

 OAuth (Open Authorization) is an open standard for authorization that allows third-party applications to access user data on another service without needing the user's password.
-Arctos supports logging in via various providers, but all Operators (those who can change things in the database) must authenticate via TACC/TAPIS.
+Arctos uses OAuth to allow logging in via various providers.
+All Operators (those who can change things in the database) must authenticate via TACC/TAPIS.

-# TACC Acount
+## TACC Account

-(in progress)
+If an operator does not have a TACC account, [create your TACC account here.](https://accounts.tacc.utexas.edu/register).
+If you have a _.edu_ email address, it is strongly recommended to use it in your TACC profile, as these addresses are authorized without additional review.
+(More clarification to come)

-# Migrating Existing Accounts
+## Migrating Existing Arctos Accounts

-1. Log in to your existing and open Operator account in the usual way.
+1. Log in to your existing and open Operator account in the usual way on Arctos.
 2. Follow the TACC authentication option on the 'success' page.
-3. Authenticate at TACC
+3. Authenticate at TACC (You may need to accept TACC Terms of Use)
 4. Success!
 In the future, simply use the TACC option to log in.